 The two largest companies in Fremont in the 1920s were Bryant Lumber Mill and the McMullen Company which provided building materials and fuel.
 Executive officers of these two companies joined together to form a banking business, filing an Article of Incorporation with the State of Washington on October 10, 1922.
-The bank was named Queen City Bank and opened in the present Yak’s Teriyaki building on Fremont Avenue at the southeast corner of North 35th Street.
+The bank was named Queen City Bank and opened at 3424 Fremont Avenue at the southeast corner of North 35th Street.

 Copyright notice: text and photos in this article are protected under a Creative Commons Copyright.
 Do not copy text or photos without permission.

 Founders and officers of the Queen City Bank